songyandong/documentation/cli/README.md

 ### ppio storage objects
 - **Description**:
-  Display information about all Objects of the current node
+  Display information about all Objects of the current node.
 - **Usage**:
   ```bash
   ppio storage objects